lilyhappily/CarND-Term2-P3-PID-Control-and-notes/README.md

 In this repository I will share the **source code** of Project 1 Kidnapped-Vehicle coming from Term 2 of [**Udacity Self-Driving Car Engineer Nanodegree**](<https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013>).

-In this  repository, you will find detailed note about this project.
+In this  repository, you will find detailed notes about this project.
 I will share all projects and related notes the next repositories.
 I hope this will be useful to someone.

 # Term 2 Course Outline